fcojavierdomenech/vimrc-php/README.md

 ### BEFORE GOING ON WITH THE install.sh:

-Donwload a patched font of your like for coding, this is mine: https://github.com/ryanoasis/nerd-fonts/blob/master/patched-fonts/SourceCodePro/Medium/complete/Sauce%20Code%20Pro%20Medium%20Nerd%20Font%20Complete%20Mono.ttf and place it at the $HOME dir
+Donwload a patched font of your like for coding, this is [mine](https://github.com/ryanoasis/nerd-fonts/blob/master/patched-fonts/SourceCodePro/Medium/complete/Sauce%20Code%20Pro%20Medium%20Nerd%20Font%20Complete%20Mono.ttf) and place it at the $HOME dir

 On your Konsole go to
     settings-> Edit current profile -> Appearance-> Select Font